jon49/child-spaced-repetition/README.md

 Also note that the Auto Quotes will do escaping for you.

 What if you want a MySQL function to be applied to a column such as the `NOW()` function?
 In this case we don't want to pass `'NOW()'` to MySQL, we want to pass `NOW()`.
-So when we use the `db::auto_quote()` method above, you'll notice we can pass an array as a second argument which is an array.
-The purpose of that optional second argument is to supply a list of key names we don't want the Auto Quote logic to apply to.
+So when we use the `db::auto_quote()` method above, you'll notice we can pass an array as a second argument.
+The purpose of this optional second argument (array) is to supply a list of key names we don't want the Auto Quote logic to apply to.

 ## Update
 Updates work almost exactly like Inserts but with a third argument passed to the `db::update()` method: